elefevre/elements-of-unit-testing-style/README.md

         assertThat(messages).isEmpty();
     }

 I am very much opposed to this technique, as it makes a lot less clear what is being tested, and what might actually break.
 My preference goes to duplicating code.

-If it seems too painful to do so, then it is probably a sign that production code should be refactored.
-Only at the last resort would I start to factorize initialization code into a separate methods.
-Never would I call another test.
+Lastly, if it seems too painful to do so (that is, it feels wrong doing so), then it is probably a sign that production code should be refactored.
+Only at the last resort would I start to factorize initialization code into separate methods.
+Certainly, I would never call another test.

 Reduce reliance on setup/teardown methods
 -----------------------------------------

 JUnit provides optional @Before/@After annotations to mark some methods for running before or after all other test methods (there are also @BeforeClass/@AfterClass that will be run just once, before or after all other test methods).
-These used to be know as the setUp() and tearDown() methods in previous versions of JUnit.
+These used to be know as the setUp() and tearDown() methods in older versions of JUnit.

-Any code in there is code that won't be considered when reading a test.
-And, if read, might also break the flow of reading the story told by the test.
+Any code in there is code that won't be considered by the developer when reading a test.
+And, if read, it might also break the flow of reading the story told by the test.
 As much as possible, do not use those methods.

-As an alternative, I tend to put some things as initialization of instance variables, usually simply the instanciation of the class under test, plus sometimes initialization of a few mock objects.
+As an alternative, I tend to put some things as initialization of instance variables.
+Those are typically an instance for the class under test, plus one instance for each mock object.
 Initialization of instance variables is a lot more limiting than code in methods, and that's partly the point.
 Code there (code common to all test methods) should be glaringly simple.
 If I'm forced to move things to the @Before method (because initialization requires complex manipulation), then it is a code smell.

     Geocoder geocoder = mock(Geocoder.class);
     PointOfInterests pois = mock(PointOfInterests.class);